 Contact SEAVEE® Service if a freshwater leak is detected.
-In case of a leak, the operator may close the applicable valve to prevent freshwater from leaking while the problem is resolved.
+In case of a leak, the operator should shutoff the fresh water pump to prevent freshwater from leaking until the problem is resolved.

-Figure 40 - fresh water manifold is accessed from under the cabin port seat hatch.
+Figure 40 - fresh water manifold is accessed from main rigging and electronics access hatch.

-Figure 41 - manifold distribution.
+Figure 41 - Manifold Distribution.